 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T20 and Sony Cyber-shot DSC-RX10 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
+Both the X-T20 and the RX10 III have been discontinued, but can regularly be found used on ebay.
+The RX10 III was replaced by the Sony RX10 IV, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Is the Fujifilm X-T20 better than the Sony RX10 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.